Randomdistro/Spatial_Displacement_Theory/SDT/Papers/SDT_Foundation/Part_I_Axioms_and_Core_Equations/atomica sentis.md

 •	Geometric Equation:
 |----Proton [p)----|
 | [n]--> (e+)/+y-\ |
-•	Decoding: A proton, under the immense pressure inside a neutron-deficient nucleus, can reconfigure.
+•	Decoding: A proton, under the immense pressure of a neutron-deficient nuclear environment, can reconfigure.
 1.	[n]-->: A neutron is formed and remains in the nucleus.
 2.	(e+)/: A positron is created and ejected.
 3.	+y-\: A neutrino is created and ejected.